 Do you ever say, "Gesundheidt" or "God bless you," after someone sneezes?
 It was once thought that a person would lose part of his soul with each sneeze, and bad health would fall over the person.

-"Gesundheit" is German for wishing someone good health to prevent this.
+"Gesundheit" is German for wishing someone good health to prevent them from getting sick.
 "God bless you" is a more spiritual protection once thought to keep the soul intact.
-Few people believe this today, but it's still considered a polite thing to say.
+Few people believe this today, or they may not know why they say it, but it's still considered a polite thing to say.

 A Man Should Always Pay